Fail fast (business)

 Fail fast, also sometimes termed fail often or fail cheap, is a business management concept and theory of organizational psychology that argues businesses should encourage employees to use a trial-and-error process to quickly determine and assess the long-term viability of a product or strategy and move on, cutting losses rather than continuing to invest in a doomed approach.
 It is an element of some organizations' corporate culture, particularly in the technology industry and in the United States' Silicon Valley.

 A key rationale is that a failure is discovered before significant investment, at the earliest opportunities in an effort.
 The associated practices are designed to identify concerns before launching extensive research and development, and long before a release or rollout.
 Sometimes misunderstood as encouraging unmitigated failure, an essential tenet is "Principle 4: Contain the downside risk—fail cheaply."

 The implied promise to employees is that the consequences of failure, if recognized quickly, would not negatively affect a person's position, job or career; a key component of a successful approach requires a corporate culture that not only tolerates but actively encourages and even celebrates failure that results in valuable learning for the organization.
 It has been criticized for lack of adherence to that implicit promise, for its risk of creating a culture of mediocrity, and for being overoptimistic about the learning benefits of failure.

 Concept

-The concept and theory that argues businesses should adopt an aggressive and agile trial-and-error process to quickly determine and assess the long-term viability of a product or strategy, recognize that something isn't going well, and make adjustments or move on to something else rather than investing years in a doomed approach.
+The concept and theory that argues businesses should adopt an aggressive and agile trial-and-error process to quickly determine and assess the long-term viability of a product or strategy, recognize that something is not going well, and make adjustments or move on to something else rather than investing years in a doomed approach.

 The approach assumes an incremental project development process, with iterative checks to ensure the product or strategy will meet client, consumer or organizational needs before dedicating ongoing investment.

 The concept was addressed in academia as early as 1992 by Sim Sitkin of Duke University.